Futarimiti/ferrum.nvim/readme.md

     |      |
     +------+

-The shared REPL session is controlled by commands from all its clients, and accepts lines from all the them.
+A shared REPL session is controlled by commands from all its clients, and accepts lines from all the them.
 As the session finishes, all the clients are dropped.